WilliamQLiu/williamqliu.github.io/_posts/2019-07-15-internet-protocol.md

 elastic IP address to associate with the NAT gateway.
 After you create your NAT gateway, you have to update the route table associated with one or more of your private subnets to point Internet-bound traffic to the NAT gateway (which will enable instances in your private subnets to communicate with the Internet).

+In summary, resources on the internet cannot establish a connection with your instance (e.g. your EC2), but lets your EC2 instances in private subnets to send outbound traffic to the internet.

 ## DNS